damif94/gradualelixir/README.md

-# A Gradual type checker for a fragment of the Elixir language
+# A gradual type checker for a fragment of the Elixir language

 ## Introduction